marcadam/Yelp/README.md

 - [x] Scroll to top of list after new search or filtering results
 - [x] Created all icons myself! :)

-Additional things I would liek to have done if I hade more time:
+Additional things I would like to have done if I had more time:

 - Add an empty state screen for when you first launch and when there are no results.
-- Annimate between the tabel and map views
+- Animate between the table and map views
 - Save and populate filters unless a new search term was entered.
 - Loading indicator displayed while fetching results.
+- Code refactoring.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. Best way to implement expanding/collapsing table view sections.
+2. Best practices for app architecture.

-## Video Walkthrough
+## Video Walk-through

-Here's a walkthrough of implemented user stories:
+Here's a walk-through of implemented user stories:

 ![Video Walk-through](yelp_walkthrough.gif)